 Swimming in the Whitsundays

-If you are able to join in a day or overnight trip, you will most likely have the opportunity to swim and snorkel around the Whitsunday islands' lovely reefs which are situated in calm, sheltered waters and have ample marine life and coral formations.
-Stinger suits will be provided to ensure your safety while in the water, to protect against marine stingers as well as from the powerful sun rays.
+If you are able to join in on a day or overnight trip, you will most likely have the opportunity to swim and snorkel around the Whitsunday Islands' lovely reefs which are situated in calm, sheltered waters and have ample marine life and coral formations.
+Stinger suits will be provided to ensure your safety while in the water, acting to protect against marine stingers as well as from the powerful sun rays.

-If you are willing to head off the beaten track, you will come across other secluded beaches, bays and swimming holes, including the famous fresh water waterfall known as Cedar Creek Falls.
+If you are willing to head off the beaten track, you will come across other secluded beaches, bays and swimming holes, including the famous freshwater waterfall known as Cedar Creek Falls.
 This natural waterfall is located some distance away from Airlie Beach and requires a vehicle to get to.
 Once there, the falls are located just a minute's walk from the road, where a beautiful, deep freshwater pool can be found.
-It's best to visit here after a rainfall, when the falls are at their best.
+It's best to visit here after a rainfall when the falls are at their best.

 You do need to be able to swim to enter the water when on the boat trips.
 You don't have to be a strong swimmer, but usually, need to be able to swim at a level that the crew deems appropriate for ocean activities.
 Your safety is of utmost importance to the crew, who will only let guests in the water if they can swim.
 There are always flotation devices available if you're not overly confident in your swimming abilities, and you can always ask the crew for tips on enjoying yourself and staying safe in the water.
 There is so much to be discovered in the waters of the Whitsundays, but safety always comes first.

 Talk to our online and local agents who can help you choose the correct tour to suit your swimming ability.
 Whether you a very strong swimmer or unsure or in the water, we will find you a tour that maximises your enjoyment in the Whitsundays.

 If you're interested in other things to do in the Whitsundays, this list is for you.